7 Ways to Stay Active in St. Louis

 Chicken N Pickle, a distinct entertainment complex featuring pickleball courts and a variety of yard games, along with a casual, chef-driven restaurant and sports bar, is also slated to open in St. Charles in the coming months.

-St. Louis is a city for all seasons, but fall is arguably the best for outdoor activities.
-With this list, we hope we’ve made it easier to stay active and enjoy a couple more months outside.
+St. Louis is a city for all seasons.
+With this list, we hope we’ve made it easier to stay active and enjoy time outside.